OptTrot/Tensorized-Pauli-Composer/docs/design.md

 See Hantzko et al, Tensorized Pauli decomposition algorithm.

 The algorithm decompose the given Hamiltonian only use iterative submatrix addtion and subtraction.
 The final result is a coefficient matrix whose location indicates corresponding Pauli string.
+In the original paper, the chasing the corresponding Pauli-term was achieved by adding characters to string variable.

-With xz-code, `nx, nz`, the index of the corresponding Pauli term is determined with single bit opeartor, where, `nr=nz` and `nc=nx^nz`.
+However, XZ code, `nx, nz`, uniquely determines a corresponding ij index on coefficient matrix by single bit opeartor, where, `nr=nz` and `nc=nx^nz`.
-Reverse transformation is defined as `nz=nr` and `nx = nr^nc`.
+Reverse transformation is also defined as `nz=nr` and `nx = nr^nc`.

 Note that, the property of XOR operator is